Rafl27/FreeCodeCamp-ResponsiveWebDesign/README.md

-# resposiveWebDesignProjects
+# Web Design Projects

-Here are some projects from the FreeCodeCamp Responsive Web Design.
+Here are some projects from the FreeCodeCamp Responsive Web Design Course.

 Bellow are the links for each project: